 The auxiliary encoder inputs can be used for general use.
 For each axis, the controller has one auxiliary encoder and each auxiliary encoder consists of two inputs, channel A and channel B. The auxiliary encoder inputs are mapped to the inputs 81-96.
+The Aux encoder inputs are not available for any axis that is configured for step and direction outputs (stepper).

 Each input from the auxiliary encoder is a differential line receiver and can accept voltage levels between +/- 12 volts.
 The inputs have been configured to accept TTL level signals.
 To connect TTL signals, simply connect the signal to the + input and leave the - input disconnected.
-For other signal levels, the - input should be connected to a voltage that is $\frac{1}{2}$ of the full voltage range (for example, connect the - input to 6 volts if the signal is a 0 - 12 volt logic).
+For other signal levels, the - input should be connected to a voltage that is 1⁄2 of the full voltage range (for example, connect the - input to 6 volts if the signal is a 0 - 12 volt logic).